tobbelobb/hp-mark/README.md

 # hpm
 hpm is the core part of hp-mark.
-It a is (planned to be) a program that reads data from the camera, and outputs position data of your marker(s).
+It is a program that reads data from the camera, and outputs a pose (three rotational values, three translational values).

 ## hpm Dependencies
 This repo will (for now) assume that a number of dependencies are already installed by the user.